thepyottlab/pillar-modiolar-classifier/README.md

   * Use **Prev/Next** in the main window to switch loaded groups
   * The viewer stays open; layers and controls are rebuilt for the new group
+  * Scroll to zoom, drag to rotate, hold shift and drag to pan

 ---